 - Not all writing tasks are created equal

 In my experience, people are most effective when they are in the right environment that supports the task at hand.
 The same applies to writing.
 How, when and where do you write most effectively?
-Thirty minutes every morning or in a 3-day writing marathon?
+Thirty minutes every morning or in a three-day writing marathon?
 Early mornings in a silent library or afternoons in a buzzing café?
 Academic life comes with a lot of freedom.
 Use it to experiment with different routines and environments to find out what works for you.

-The first task is the most demanding one; writing new material.
+The first task is the most demanding one: Writing new material.
 This includes a funding application for a new project or a first-author manuscript where I have to start from the dreaded empty page.
 For this type of writing, I am most effective if I can put aside at least half a day, or even a few days.
 I hide from the world and immerse myself in the material.
 If I can’t afford such luxury, I make sure that I set aside at least two hours in the morning before I start any other work.
-If I write an article like this, I love sitting in my favourite book café.
+If I write an article like this, I love sitting in my favorite book café.

 The second task is editing existing material.
 This includes re-arranging entire paragraphs or editing to improve clarity.
 For this, I still prefer to get away from my desk and hide in a meeting room or the library, even if I only have 30 minutes.

 The third task is the least demanding to me, and involves the more technical aspects of writing such as editing citations or formatting to journal requirements.
 This I can do between other work tasks and even deal with a certain level of disruption.

 During my PhD, I had the privilege of attending two writing retreats, where a professional writing coach taught us different writing exercises.
 Some of them I still use today.